opendocsg/slw-judgments-backfill/2004_SGHC_36/report.md

 for the respondent to show cause why he should not be dealt with under s 83(1) of the LPA.

 6       The respondent was not represented, nor was he present to make any submissions before us on this point.
-Nevertheless, by virtue of the fact that this court must accept his criminal convictions as final and conclusive: _Law Society of Singapore v Wong Sin Yee_ [2003] 3 SLR 209, there was little that could have been said in this respect.
+Nevertheless, by virtue of the fact that this court must accept his criminal convictions as final and conclusive: _Law Society of Singapore v Wong Sin Yee_ <span class="citation">[2003] 3 SLR 209</span>, there was little that could have been said in this respect.
 Given that the offence involved dishonesty committed in his capacity as advocate and solicitor, that, in itself, was sufficient for this court to determine that due cause had been shown under s 83(2)(a) of the LPA, which provides as follows:

  Such due cause may be show by proof that an advocate and solicitor has been convicted of a criminal offence, implying a defect of character which makes him unfit for his profession